-Before learning what an accounting equation is you must know what accounting means and what its purpose is.
+Before learning what an accounting equation is, you must know what accounting means and its purpose.
 Accounting is the study of financial transactions.
-It includes summarizing the information, analyzing it, interpreting it and then reporting it.
+It includes summarizing the information, analyzing it, interpreting it, and then reporting it.

 Accounting is used everywhere.
 From a small shop in your area to a big multinational company, anywhere transactions are recorded and commercial work in the form of accounting.
 Accounting is of various types:

 Transactions are recorded, and then the information gets interpreted and converted into financial statements.
 Financial statements include income statements and the owner’s equity statement.